rotbau/rotbau.github.io/_posts/2023-09-21-Keycloak-for-TKGs.md

 Several of the VMware Tanzu products leverage Pinniped for OIDC authentication.
 Tanzu Kubernetes Grid, Tanzu Mission Control Self-Managed and Tanzu Application Platform to name a few can all leverage Pinniped for OIDC authentication.
 Pinniped can work with a number of OIDC providers like Okta, Ping, Worksapce One and Keycloak.
 For lab or isolated environments, Keycloak is an ideal solution.

-This blog covers a quick and dirty install of Keycloak on Linux and configuration for Tanzu Mission Control Local and Tanzu Kubernetes Grid Clusters.
-You can also install Keycloak on docker if you prefer.
+This blog covers a quick and dirty install of Keycloak on Linux You can also install Keycloak on docker if you prefer.
 Setup with be different but the client config for TKG and TMC should be the same.
-Thanks to Navneet for helping with basic install and Keycloak Client configuration.
+Thanks to my collegue [Navneet](https://github.com/papivot/install-keycloak) for documenting the install steps listed below and helping with Keycloak Client configuration.

 ## Pre-Requisites